Skip to main content

 Specifying Templates

-You can set templates in 2 ways: either from the code or from the HTML markup.
+You can set templates in 2 ways: either from code or from HTML markup.

 Specifying templates with code

-By default, templates can be defined as JS functions which take the event object or date arguments and must return an HTML string that will be inserted in the layout:
+By default, templates can be defined as JS functions that take the event object or date arguments and must return an HTML string that will be inserted into the layout:

 Specifying templates via markup

-Alternatively, templates can be defined in the declarative way from HTML.
+Alternatively, templates can be defined declaratively from HTML.
 This approach requires adding the html_templates extension to the page.
-Once you've activate the extension on the page, you may specify templates as in:
+Once you've activated the extension on the page, you may specify templates as follows:

 <div class="template:event_text">